RPI-ITWS/ITWS2110-team14/constitution/pechea/pecheaREADME.md

 Completed all analysis for Articles and Amendments - waiting on technicals to upload to site.

 Uploaded analyses to site and fixed an issue where "read more" would cause the screen to reload to the top of the page.

+Our unique cs and js are dropdown cards!